Why Serbia?

 Document Collection

-Submit your passport copy, updated CV, and relevant qualifications or certifications for review.
+Submit your passport copy, updated CV, and relevant qualifications for our review and verification.

 4

-First instalment received — your case is officially opened and the process begins.
+First instalment received — your case file is formally opened and work begins.

 5